Year 11 - Preparing for the Future

 Year 11 Post 16 options – preparing for the future

-During the morning students visited an in-house ‘careers fair’ where there were opportunities to discuss progression routes and career aims with representatives from over 25 organisations including leisure and travel industries, armed forces, digital and creative, financial, STEM-related and agriculture sectors, universities, colleges and apprenticeship providers.
+During the morning students visited an in-house ‘careers fair’ where there were opportunities to discuss progression routes and career aims with representatives from over 25 organisations including leisure and travel industries, armed forces, digital and creative, financial, hospitality and catering, STEM-related and agriculture sectors, universities, colleges and apprenticeship providers.

 We were also very pleased to welcome back some of our alumni who are now working in a range of exciting career sectors.

-A presentation was provided about the National Citizen Programme, a fantastic opportunity for students to develop their skills and work in their local community, the National Apprenticeship Service delivered a superb presentation on the different levels of apprenticeships and there was a workshop on the innovative careers programme KUDOS.
-The Head of Sixth Form also talked about remaining in a Sixth Form and will be providing taster sessions early in the New Year.
+The National Citizen Service team delivered a superb presentation, highlighting this fantastic DfE subsidised opportunity for students, which will enable them to develop their skills and work within the local community over the summer break next year.
+In addition, the National Apprenticeship Service relayed information about the different levels of apprenticeships and there was a workshop on the innovative careers programme KUDOS.
+The Head of Sixth Form also talked about remaining in a Sixth Form and Abi from the Leicestershire University outreach team spoke to students about post 16 options in general.
+A comprehensive morning of activities to ensure all students discovered more about every pathway available to them.

-One year 11 student remarked “I loved the careers fair – I couldn’t believe how many people came in and I was able to pick up lots of useful information”
+One year 11 student remarked “I found everything really interesting, but especially the careers fair – there were so many different companies and I was able to pick up lots of useful information”

 Mrs Taylor, Careers Lead at the school said: “We would like to thank all the organisations who arranged activities and gave up their time to provide a good range of impartial and up-to-date information, advice and guidance.
 Our aim is to ensure that students can make informed decisions about the progression route that is right for them and highlight some excellent opportunities for developing skills that will help students develop into well-rounded citizens.